-I.C.6 ECLA Economies of scale in the copper and copper alloy transforming industry A study prepared by an ECLA consultant on economies of scale in the copper and copper allow transforming industry was completed the copper and copper alloy transforming industry was completed and oirculated at the beginning of 1967: "Influencia de las economías de escala en la industria de transformación del cobre y sus aleaciones".
+I.C.6 ECLA Economies of scale in the copper and copper alloy transforming industry A study prepared by an ECLA consultant on economies of scale in the copper and copper alloy transforming industry was completed and circulated at the bacinetic of 1000 and circulated at the beginning of 1967: "Influencia de las economías de escala en la industria de transformación del cobre y sus aleaciones".
 (E/CN.12/765).

 Authority: ECLA 57 (V).
-Estimated cost: 2 man-months approximately in 1967.